-$$T_r = T{ach} - T{af} + T{ext} = (N{ach} - N{af})p_s(1 - p_s) + T{extr.}$$ (9)
+$$T_r = T{ach} - T{af} + T{extr} = (N{ach} - N{af})p_s(1 - p_s) + T{extr}.$$ (9)

 Unfortunately, although easy to specify, the DOA model needed a number of extra parameters to work: it was necessary to include a decision mechanism that would automatically express the greatest action tendency in action.
 Complicating this addition, the rule of always doing the action with the greatest action tendency led to "chatter" in that an action would start and then immediately stop as the action it had supplanted had a rapidly growing action tendency.
-To avoid this problem it was necessary to introduce instigating and consummatory lags, where switching to a new activity would not immediately lead to consummation of that need (eating a pizza does not immediately reduce the need to eat a pizza).
+To avoid this problem it was necessary to introduce instigating and consummatory lags, where switching to a new activity would not immediately lead to complete consummation of that need (eating the first bite of a piece of pizza does not immediately satisfy the desire to consume pizza).

-Although successful computer simulations of the model were implement, few researchers were interested in testing the implications of computer simulations with studies of human behavior.
+Although successful computer simulations of the model were implemented, few researchers were interested in testing the implications of computer simulations with studies of human behavior.
 An important exception was Blankenship (1987) who directly tested the implications for a study of achievement.
-A modification of the DOA that kept the dynamic properties of behavior has been developed by Sorrentino (1993) and his colleagues (Sorrentino et al., 2003) who have applied it to a variety of social contexts.
+A modification of the DOA model which maintained specification of the dynamic properties of behavior has been developed by Sorrentino (1993) and his colleagues (Sorrentino et al., 2003) who have applied it to a variety of social contexts.